 Walmart and Schneider Electric, a leader in renewable energy purchasing, are collaborating on Gigaton PPA, an initiative to educate Walmart suppliers about renewable energy purchases and accelerate renewable energy adoption by participating suppliers through aggregate power purchase agreements.
 The GPPA initiative is designed to make it possible for more companies to learn about energy purchases, access renewable energy, reduce emissions and increase their ability to contribute towards Project Gigaton.

-- Mitigating the effects of climate changeMitigating the effects of climate change will require worldwide collective action to reduce greenhouse gas emissions.
+Mitigating the effects of climate change will require worldwide collective action to reduce greenhouse gas emissions.
 Because most emissions in the retail sector lie in product supply chains rather than in stores and distribution centers, we have committed to pursue substantial emissions reduction not only in our own operations but also across product supply chains by catalyzing and supporting initiatives among suppliers, NGOs, customers and others at scale.

 Insights into climate risk have underscored the relevance of Walmart’s initiatives and long-standing capabilities in resilient operations and sourcing.
 Examples include:

-Walmart works every day to deliver affordable, fresher produce to millions of people in a pleasant shopping environment.
-Doing so requires the use of refrigeration and air-cooling equipment across our cold value chains—from our distribution centers, to our delivery vehicles, to our stores and clubs.
+Walmart works every day to deliver affordable, fresh produce to millions of people in a pleasant shopping environment.
+Doing so requires the use of refrigeration and air-cooling equipment across our cold value chains—from our distribution centers, to our delivery vehicles to our stores and clubs.
 This equipment requires a lot of energy; it can account for 30 to 40 percent of the energy consumption in our buildings.
 In addition, the refrigerant gases used in most systems—known as hydrofluorocarbons (HFCs)—are greenhouse gases.
 This makes managing and improving these systems a high priority.

-As of 2019 Walmart has 1,138 electric vehicle charging stations located at more than 288 retail locations across 37 U.S. states.
+As of 2020, Walmart has 1,396 electric vehicle charging stations located at more than 347 retail locations across 41 U.S. states.
 This infrastructure is designed to allow Walmart to provide a valuable service to our customers and contribute to reducing emissions in the communities where we operate.